Coral reef: Skeleton

 Reefs grow as polyps and other organisms deposit calcium carbonate, the basis of coral, as a skeletal structure beneath and around themselves, pushing the coral head's top upwards and outwards.
 Waves, grazing fish (such as parrotfish), sea urchins, sponges and other forces and organisms act as bioeroders, breaking down coral skeletons into fragments that settle into spaces in the reef structure or form sandy bottoms in associated reef lagoons.

-Typical shapes for coral species are named by their resemblance to terrestrial objects such as wrinkled brains, cabbages, table tops, antlers, wire strands and pillars.
+Typical shapes for coral species are named by their resemblance to terrestrial objects such as wrinkled brains, cabbages, table tops, antlers, wire strands, and pillars.
 These shapes can depend on the life history of the coral, like light exposure and wave action, and events such as breakages.

 Reproduction

 Corals are animals.
 They can appear like plants because they are sessile and attached to the ocean floor.
 But unlike plants, corals do not make their own food.

 Corals reproduce both sexually and asexually.
 An individual polyp uses both reproductive modes within its lifetime.
 Corals reproduce sexually by either internal or external fertilization.
 The reproductive cells are found on the mesenteries, membranes that radiate inward from the layer of tissue that lines the stomach cavity.
 Some mature adult corals are hermaphroditic; others are exclusively male or female.
 A few species change sex as they grow.

 Internally fertilized eggs develop in the polyp for a period ranging from days to weeks.
 Subsequent development produces a tiny larva, known as a planula.
 Externally fertilized eggs develop during synchronized spawning.
 Polyps across a reef simultaneously release eggs and sperm into the water en masse.
 Spawn disperse over a large area.
-The timing of spawning depends on time of year, water temperature, and tidal and lunar cycles.
-Spawning is most successful given little variation between high and low tide.
+The timing of spawning depends on the time of year, water temperature, and tidal and lunar cycles.
+Spawning is most successful when there is little variation between high and low tide.
 The less water movement, the better the chance for fertilization.
 The release of eggs or planula usually occurs at night and is sometimes in phase with the lunar cycle (three to six days after a full moon).

 The emergence of complex rhythms from solar and lunar cycles in marine ecosystems.

 The period from release to settlement lasts only a few days, but some planulae can survive afloat for several weeks.
-During this process, the larvae may use several different cues to find a suitable location for settlement.
+During this process, the larvae may use several cues to find a suitable settlement site.
 At long distances sounds from existing reefs are likely important, while at short distances chemical compounds become important.
 The larvae are vulnerable to predation and environmental conditions.
-The lucky few planulae that successfully attach to substrate then compete for food and space.
+The lucky few planulae that successfully attach to the substrate then compete for food and space.